ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 Click **File** and select **Add local repository...**.

 !!! note
     The "New repository..." option will not work for an existing project.
-Although the Menu option looks identical to the menu that you are redirected to you, the "New repository..." choice will actually create a folder inside of your project, and only keep track of things that are inside that folder.
+Although the Menu option looks identical to the menu that you are redirected to you, the "New repository..." choice will create a folder inside of your project, and only keep track of things that are inside that folder.

 1. In the **Local path** field, click **Choose** and navigate to your project folder.
 2. You will see a warning that says: